CaiqueCoelho/mylingualearn/FIREBASE_SETUP.md

 ## 5. Troubleshooting

-### Erro: "Index not defined"

-Se você ainda ver erros de índice após aplicar as regras:

-1. Aguarde 1-2 minutos para as regras propagarem
-2. Limpe o cache do navegador
-3. Recarregue a página

-### Erro: "Permission denied"

-Verifique se:

-1. O usuário está autenticado (logado)
-2. As regras foram publicadas corretamente
-3. O UID do usuário corresponde ao caminho no banco

-## 6. Configuração das Variáveis de Ambiente

-Se você ainda não configurou as variáveis de ambiente, siga os passos na seção 0 deste documento.
-O arquivo `client/src/services/firebaseConfig.ts` está configurado para ler automaticamente as credenciais do Firebase a partir das variáveis de ambiente definidas no arquivo `.env`.

-### Verificando a Configuração

-Se você encontrar erros relacionados ao Firebase:

-1. Verifique se o arquivo `.env` existe na raiz do projeto
-2. Confirme que todas as variáveis `VITE_FIREBASE_*` estão definidas
-3. Certifique-se de que não há espaços extras ou aspas ao redor dos valores no `.env`
-4. Reinicie o servidor de desenvolvimento após fazer alterações no `.env`
-5. Verifique o console do navegador para mensagens de erro específicas

-## 7. Monitoramento

-Para monitorar o uso do Firebase:

-1. Acesse **Realtime Database** > **Usage**
-2. Verifique:
-   - Número de leituras/escritas
-   - Armazenamento usado
-   - Conexões simultâneas

-## Limites do Plano Gratuito (Spark)

-- **Armazenamento**: 1 GB
-- **Transferência**: 10 GB/mês
-- **Conexões simultâneas**: 100

-Se ultrapassar, considere upgrade para plano Blaze (pay-as-you-go).
+### Error: "Index not defined"

+If you still see index errors after applying the rules:

+1. Wait 1-2 minutes for the rules to propagate
+2. Clear your browser cache
+3. Reload the page

+### Error: "Permission denied"

+Check that:

+1. The user is authenticated (logged in)
+2. The rules were published correctly
+3. The user's UID matches the database path

+### Error: "Missing App configuration value"

+If you see errors about missing Firebase configuration:

+1. Verify that the `.env` file exists in the project root
+2. Confirm that all `VITE_FIREBASE_*` variables are defined
+3. Make sure there are no extra spaces or quotes around values in `.env`
+4. Restart the development server after making `.env` changes
+5. Check the browser console for specific error messages

+### News Not Loading

+If news articles aren't loading:

+1. Verify your NewsData.io API key is correct in `.env`
+2. Check your NewsData.io dashboard for API usage and remaining credits
+3. The free plan has a limit of 200 credits per day
+4. Ensure your internet connection is working

+## 6. Environment Variables Configuration

+If you haven't configured environment variables yet, follow the steps in section 0 of this document.
+The file `client/src/services/firebaseConfig.ts` is configured to automatically read Firebase credentials from environment variables defined in the `.env` file.

+### Verifying Configuration

+If you encounter Firebase-related errors:

+1. Verify that the `.env` file exists in the project root
+2. Confirm that all `VITE_FIREBASE_*` variables are defined
+3. Make sure there are no extra spaces or quotes around values in `.env`
+4. Restart the development server after making changes to `.env`
+5. Check the browser console for specific error messages

+## 7. Monitoring

+To monitor Firebase usage:

+1. Go to **Realtime Database** > **Usage**
+2. Check:
+   - Number of reads/writes
+   - Storage used
+   - Simultaneous connections

+## Free Plan Limits (Spark)

+- **Storage**: 1 GB
+- **Transfer**: 10 GB/month
+- **Simultaneous connections**: 100

+If you exceed these, consider upgrading to the Blaze plan (pay-as-you-go).